 The commitments were developed at a time of large-scale reform to the UK National Health Service.
 In 2012-2013 the Health and Social Care Act radically altered the structure of the NHS with new oversight and bodies re-designed to increase patient choice and participation.
 A series of reports in 2012 and 2013, such as the Francis Inquiry and the Keogh Review, emphasised the need to build greater transparency and openness within the NHS.

-The commitment process was weakened—and the milestones closed—by lack of wider CSO interest that was driven by privacy concerns over data-sharing under the care.data proposal (see commitment 15).
+The commitment process was weakened—and the milestones closed—by lack of wider CSO interest that was driven by privacy concerns over data-sharing under the care.data proposal, and the sale of Hospital data that - as the Partridge Review revealed - had been going on for years (see commitment 15).
 The update from January 2015 outlined how there were “initial conversations prior to agreement with various organisations, though this commitment proceeded unsupported.”
 It was also superseded by ongoing organisational changes within the NHS and shifts of responsibility.
 For example, work on information standards was to be overtaken and priorities set “by the National Information Board, which has a dedicated work stream.”
 On the international commitments, there was a lack of uptake from the other countries involved in the network.

 Overall, overall limited progress was made, and the milestones have been closed because of a combination of organizational change, engagement problems, and a lack of traction on the international aspects.
 The Cabinet Office is working with the Department of Health and NHS England to take this work forward.